-Once configured, if one of pinning rules is triggered while browsing, EMET will detect the SSL certificate not matching the configured rules, and will react according to the Reporting settings (the Early Warning reporting mechanism is not available for the Certificate Trust feature) and whether the triggered rule is a "Blocking Rule".
+Once configured, if one of pinning rules is triggered while browsing, EMET will detect the SSL certificate not matching the configured rules, and will react according to the Reporting settings (the Early Warning reporting mechanism is not available for the Certificate Trust feature).

-The EMET graphical user interface (EMET\GUI.exe) provides an interface to configure the "Certificate Trust" entries.
-However, it is also possible to import a previously exported pinning rules configuration using either EMET\GUI or EMET\CONF.
+The EMET graphical user interface (EMET_GUI.exe) provides an interface to configure the "Certificate Trust" entries.
+However, it is also possible to import a previously exported pinning rules configuration using either EMET_GUI or EMET_CONF.
 Configuration via Group Policy is not supported for this feature.